-Figure out your prospect’s hot button and focus on that the entire presentation.
+Figure out your prospect’s hot button and focus on that during the entire presentation.
 Ask them a few questions before you do a presentation to figure this out.
 Some people refer to this as their WHY.
 It’s the one thing that makes the person tick.
-Once you know this, tailor your presentation to show them how the products or business will help them get what they want.
+Once you know this information, tailor your presentation to show them how the products or business opportunity will help them get what they want.

 # 28 You can target recruiting efforts for short-term profits or long-term gains.

 I learned this lesson from “Big Al” Tom Schreiter.
 The moral of the story is that when you are advertising it just makes sense to focus on advertising for leaders, not customers or part-timers.
 Leaders are what will ultimately create you a big business.

 One good leader is worth more than 1,000 followers.
 One good leader can help you create a six figure residual income in most companies.
 Your job is to always keep your eyes and ears open for leaders.
 These people are hard to find and hard to get in the business, but if they make the decision to join and commit, they will build it big.
 Most people are not leaders.

 # 30 Locate people with the DESIRE to work.

 Most people are inherently lazy.
 I’m not saying they are bad people.
 They just don’t have a big enough why to step out of their comfort zone and do whatever needs to be done to build it big.
 I will take one person with a big burning desire to change their life over 1,000 people who are currently comfortable in life.
 Look for people who are sick and tired of being sick and tired.
 They are great prospects.